y1yang0/yvm/README.EN.md

     void initClassIfAbsent(CodeExecution& exec, const string& jcName);
 }
 ```
-For example, we have a bytecode file named `Test.class`，it would be available for jvm through the following steps：
+For example, we have a bytecode file named `Test.class`，it would be available for jvm only if the following steps finished：

 `Test.class[in the disk]`-> `loadJavaClass("Test.class")[in memory]` -> `linkJavaClass("Test.class")`->`initJavaClass("Test.class")`